rachael-png/vininggrainger872/README.md

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>

+Animal Operations:

+Counties Percent?:

+Solar_Plants_NC: this file was combined with all plant data and solar data file for the useable data needed for the project.
+It contains the following column variables:

+- Utility ID: (num) identifying number that is associated with the utility the solar farm is connected to
+- Utility Name: (chr): name of the utility that the solar farm is connected to
+- Plant Code: (num) numeric code that the EIA gives an individual energy plant
+- Plant Name: (chr) Name of the energy plant/solar farm
+- State:(chr) state where the energy plant/solar farm is located
+- County: (chr) county in which the energy plant/solar farm is located in
+- Generator ID: (chr) numeric identifier for the company/org that generates the energy
+- Status: (chr) labels the operating status of the energy plant
+- Technology: (chr) describes the technology used to generate energy
+- Nameplate Capacity (MW): (num) value associated with the energy generating capacity
+- Summer Capacity (MW): (num) value associated with the energy generating capacity for the summer months
+- Winter Capacity (MW): (num) value associated with the energy generating capacity for the winter months
+- Street Address: (chr) Address where the facility is located
+- City: (chr) city in which the facility is located
+- Zip: (num) zip code in which the facility is located
+- Latitude: (num) latittude coordinates for location of facility
+- Longitude: (num) longitude coordinates for location of facility

 ## Scripts and code

 <list any software scripts/code contained in the repository and a description of their purpose.>